 Instant Pot Stuffed Peppers are so easy to make, and very tasty!
 A great weeknight meal.
-Thank goodness for the electric pressure cooker!
-I use My Instant Pot several times a week.
-Stuffed Bell Peppers are always a win in my house.
+Nicely seasoned ground beef and rice in fresh bell peppers make pressure cooker Stuffed Peppers a win in my house!

 Instant Pot Stuffed Peppers

 Stuffed Peppers are total comfort food.
 I have fond memories of Mom making these in the tiny kitchen of my childhood.

 The pressure cooker is a great way to cook stuffed peppers because they cook much quicker than in the oven.

 If you don’t want to turn on the oven and heat up your kitchen, the Instant Pot is a great option, and cooks these stuffed peppers perfectly, keeping your kitchen cool.

 Add the sauce to the peppers right before you close the lid.

 If you want cheese melted on top, add that after pressure cooking.

 Is the meat and rice cooked or uncooked to start?

 For these pressure cooker stuffed peppers, the meat goes in uncooked, but the rice is already cooked.
 You can use parboiled white rice if you’d like.